-Another thing I do with every chicken wing recipe I make is, take the time to trim a lot of the loose skin off the chicken.
-This makes a healthier meal and tasting the sauce on the meat is just right.
-No, just better!
+A must-do task I recommend for every chicken wing recipe I make is take the time to trim a lot of the skin off the chicken.
+This makes a healthier meal and tasting the sauce on the meat is even better.

 Other than tossing some great seasoning on the wings and trimming the chicken, into the Instant Pot or pressure cooker they go with water.
 The wings should be on a trivet or steamer tray so the wings don’t sit in the water.

-For me, the Instant Pot took about ten minutes to reach pressure before it started counting down the ten minute cooking time.
+For me, the Instant Pot took about ten minutes to reach pressure before it started counting down the 5 minute cooking time.
 After the cook time is up on the pressure cooker, let the pressure release naturally for 10 minutes.

 The wings are just as moist and tender on the inside as if you cooked them low and slow for hours.
-But instead, you cooked them in minutes and only have one pot to clean.
-I should tell you that this is not a sponsored post for Instant Pot even though it sounds like it.
-I’m loving this convenient magic pot!
+But instead, you cooked them in minutes.

-I highly recommend you keep a couple pounds of chicken wings in the freezer, a bottle of your favorite barbecue sauce, and either Cajun Seasoning Mix or Blackened Seasoning on hand.
-Then the next time you have to bring an appetizer to a party and the thought of planning, shopping, chopping and hoping for “just the right thing” recipe sounds exhausting, or you find yourself with a house full of hungry teenagers, or husband, girlfriends, or drop-ins (bless them)… You can quickly whip these up with no fuss, little mess, and little $$.
+I highly recommend you keep a few pounds of chicken wings in the freezer, a bottle of your favority wing and BBQ sauce, and either Cajun Seasoning Mix or Blackened Seasoning on hand.
+Then the next time you have to bring an appetizer to a party and the thought of planning, shopping, chopping and hoping for “just the right thing” recipe sounds exhausting, or you find yourself with a house full of hungry teenagers, your husband, girlfriends, or drop-ins (bless them)… You can quickly whip these up with no fuss, little mess, and little $$.
 Oh and let me make one more quick, important, recommendation.
 Buy the best-quality, least processed chicken wings you can afford.
 Skip the big, frozen-since-who-knows-when bag in the deep freeze.
 You won’t be sorry and it really makes a difference in the freshness of this recipe.

-- 2 lbs. chicken wings, trimmed of fat and separated (tips discarded)
+- 4 lbs. chicken wings trimmed of fat and separated (tips discarded)

-- 2 tablespoons seasoned salt - like Cajun, garlic powder, or any favorite seasoning mix
+- 2-3 tablespoons seasoned salt - like Cajun garlic powder, or any favorite seasoning mix

-- ¼ cup hot sauce, like Frank's Wing Sauce (if don't want heat, then just use 1 cup bbq sauce)
+- 1/2 cup hot sauce like Frank's Wing Sauce (if don't want heat, then just use 1 cup bbq sauce)